wiklundm/arcticsleddogclub/README.md

 # Features to be implemented in the future

+These features are not made now since I have not learned these lessons yet.
+I need to do more research and more learning.

 - Choices to pay in different ways such as Paypal, bank-transfer and swish.
 - Choices to change the language of the website to Swedish
 - Add Captcha to the contact form to allow better security from spam.
 - Choices for GDPR
+- Submit the form to Arctic Sleddog Site instead of Code Institute template.
+I have not learned JavaScript yet but will change this when I have the knowledge.

+  _To implement in the next update_
 - A separate page for those interested in competitions.
 - A Gallerypage with pictures from different disciplines, courses and competitions made by the club.